 NORMAN ORNSTEIN: Yeah.
 But I would take slight issue with Tom here.
 When the Democrats were in power, they had a lot of people who were running companies or doing lobbying.
 They were getting campaign contributions.
 They allowed access.
 They were sensitive.
 It wasn’t one side’s for corporate America and the other side is not.
 That’s not basically how it worked.
 A lot of what goes on was done in a more subtle way.
 It has always been the case.
 You get campaign contributions at some subsequent point.
 There are actions taken that benefit those who have given the campaign contributions.
 And everybody said it’s just coincidence.

 This was more blatant.
 And this was taken to a level that we have not seen before.
 And it was an attempt to hijack the political process as well.
-Remember, they weren't just getting the money so that Abramoff could channel it through to Republican campaign committees.
+Remember, they weren’t just getting the money so that Abramoff could channel it through to Republican campaign committees.
 They were actively trying to defund those sources who were giving money to Democrats so that they could perpetuate themselves in power.
-They were sending this money in a laundered, illicit fashion, to Texas, to provide a firewall with an additional level of seats, so that even if there were a wave of discontent in the country, the House wouldn't change hands.
-The framers- --you know, to use the old line - if the framers were alive today, they'd be spinning in their graves at the notion that the House was insulated from public disapproval.
+They were sending this money in a laundered, illicit fashion, to Texas, to provide a firewall with an additional level of seats, so that even if there were a wave of discontent in the country, the House wouldn’t change hands.
+The framers- –you know, to use the old line – if the framers were alive today, they’d be spinning in their graves at the notion that the House was insulated from public disapproval.
 It was supposed to be the body that would be responsive to this.
 So this is taken to a different level.
-But you know, it's not entirely a new process, and it's not just that one side's protecting one set of interests against the others who are for the good guys.

 BILL MOYERS: I remember ads about ten years ago saying, in effect, only Democrats need apply for jobs as lobbyists.
 But you keep saying this is deeper and different?